 |Activity: Surf the Internet and find out the Career Opportunities in Astronomy.
 (Textbook Page No-12)

 |Activity: Speech: Science & Superstition (Textbook Page No-12)

 Respected teachers and my dear friends…

 Friends, today’s world is better known as the world of Science and Technology.
-Everyday, new technologies and inventions are being made.
+Every day, new technologies and inventions are being made.
 Science has become a part and parcel of our lives.
 They are transforming our lifestyles and habits.
-Science is the sign of human progress.
+Science is a sign of human progress.
 Science has changed almost every aspect of life.
-We find scientific revolution in agriculture, industry, entertainment, medicine, surgery, education or any other field.
+We find a scientific revolution in agriculture, industry, entertainment, medicine, surgery, education, or any other field.

 At the same time, we find numbers of people still following the Superstitions.
 Superstitions are nothing but only blind and irrational beliefs.
 People attribute their failures to these superstitions.
 For example, a man sets out on an important business and a black cat crosses his path and if he fails in his mission he will curse the black cat.

 Superstitions have no solid basis.
 They have no scientific support.
 They are the product of darkness.
 They keep us away from the light of knowledge.

 How are such superstitions born?
 Ignorance, illiteracy, and lack of scientific knowledge are the reasons behind the spread of Superstition.
 Europe, Africa, India, China, and many other countries have been the homes of superstitions.
 We find Superstitions everywhere in India.